crsl4/phylogenetics-class/lecture-notes/lecture5.md

 ### Previous class check-up
 - We understand sequencing technologies
 - We learned a bit about `phyluce` as a pipeline for phylogenomics on UCEs and about `FastQC` for QC of raw reads
-- We start thinking about data for the class project and start working on QC
+- We start thinking about data for the class project and start working on QC -> beginning of work from home in your data!
+  - Remember to add me as collaborator to your repo (instructions in slack)

 ### Learning objectives